Challenges

 Social injustices

-There is little interest in analysing and resolving the root causes of social injustices for sustainable policy recommendations.
+There is little interest in analysing and resolving the root-causes of social injustices surrounding sustainable and just-policy recommendations.

-According to Ecocity World Summit held between the 22nd and 24th of February 2022, the life expectancy of male people in cities are different from each other according to their class structure.
+According to the Ecocity World Summit held between the 22nd and 24th of February 2022, the life expectancy of males living in cities, are different from each other according to their class structure.

 What we propose